ESP8266 / ESP32 Pixel Controller

 Power supply and LED strips are connected to connector K1.
 To be able to use both 5V and 12V LED strips, the appropriate input and corresponding output voltage must be selected with jumper JP1.
 In case of 12V LEDs the DC-DC converter IC1 generates the necessary 5V for the rest of the circuit.
 A protection against short-time overvoltage is realized with the TVS diodes D1 and D2.
 The self resetting fuse F2 protects the diodes against overload.
 In case of a short circuit, the pot fuse F1 responds.

-TThe heart of the circuit consists of IC2, the ESP8266 module (Wemos D1 mini) or ESP32 module (Wemos C3 mini - currently not supported).
-The output of the data signal for the LEDs is done via D4 (GPIO2), an additional line for the clock signal is led out via D2 (GPIO4) from v1.1 on.
+TThe heart of the circuit consists of IC2, the ESP8266 module (Wemos D1 mini) or ESP32 module (Wemos C3 mini).
+The output of the data signal for the LEDs is done via D4 (GPIO2) on the ESP8266 or 8 (GPIO8) on the ESP32, an additional line for the clock signal is led out via D2 (GPIO4) on the ESP8266 or 6 (GPIO6) on the ESP32 from v1.1 on.
 The clock signal is only required for certain LED variants (APA102, SK9822, etc.).
 As memory extension for own implementations there is a micro SD card holder K2 on the bottom side of the board.
 This uses the same pinout as the official Wemos SD Shield.

 The jumper JP2 selects between output as TTL or DMX (RS485).
 Two 74LV1T125 (IC3, IC4) are used as buffer and level converter for the TTL data signals for direct operation of the strips.
 The converters to 5V logic voltage are necessary because the 3.3V of the GPIO output pin does not guarantee an error-free transmission in all cases.
 For longer data lines the output can also be a noise insensitive RS485 differential signal.
 The RS485 signal is generated by IC5.
 Since this type of transmission requires two lines, in this case only the data signal is transmitted.
 A bus termination can be activated with JP3.
 The TVS array D3 protects the data outputs against overvoltage.